Richard Boger: Early life

-Richard Boger was born in 5 August 1739 at St Germans, Cornwall into a landowning Cornish family seated at Wolsdon House.
+Richard Boger was born on 5 August 1739 at St Germans, Cornwall into a landowning Cornish family seated at Wolsdon House.
 His father was Richard Boger of St. Germans, a surgeon who is buried in the St Germans Priory.
 His first wife and mother of his three children was Maria Carpenter, daughter of Nathaniel Carpenter, mayor of Launceston, and progenitor of the Carpenter family of Mount Tavy, later Carpenter-Garnier.
 Her mother, Sibella Luxmoore, was the daughter of John Luxmoore of Witherdon, Broadwoodwidger and Germansweek, a member of the Devon landed gentry.
 He is related to John Luxmoore and Charles Luxmoore.
-When Maria née Carpenter died, Richard remarried a Mary Drake in Plymouth, though the couple would have no children.
+When Maria née Carpenter died, Richard remarried Mary Drake in Plymouth, though the couple would have no children.

 Naval career

 Boger was commissioned on 23 March 1776 as a lieutenant and by 1778 he was offered a position on the flagship of the channel, HMS Victory.
 On 2 April 1782 he was given his first command, the 8-gun bomb vessel HMS Vesuvius.
 Following this he briefly commanded the Foudroyant (80 guns) for Captain John Jervis, 1st Earl of St Vincent, before being posted as captain on HMS Ocean (90 guns) on 6 July 1782, serving in the Battle of Cape Spartel.

 Following these positions, he commanded HMS Blenheim (90 guns) and during the Dutch Armament, he commissioned HMS Hannibal (74 guns) for the flag of Rear-Admiral Sir John Jervis.
 His career culminated when he was made captain of the Plymouth guardship, HMS Cambridge.